Advice From a Former Fearful Blogger

 - Be consistent.
 Forget about frequency - at least at the beginning.
 Hitting a regular editorial schedule is a whole other ball of wax that beginners should not worry about.
 The consistencies I'm talking about here are topic and tone.
 If treehouses are what you know, flaunt it, show it, make it work!
 Have an urge to write poetry about the last Dodger's game?
 Post it on your family Facebook page.

 - Be fearless.
 Don't be afraid of errors, omissions, and other blunders that will inevitably occur.
-Write, proofread your work, post, reread, proofread again, if necessary.
+Write, proofread your work, post, reread, proofread again, and where possible, repost!
 Keep your blog posts focused and short.
 If you're not a humorist - don't try to be funny.
+If you're a factoid geek, play it up!
 Concerned that your writing style is boring and plain?
-Add photos.
+Add photos, diagrams, videos.